 Do you know what “Meow Meow”, “Toot”, “Smack”, or “Mitsubishi’s” are?
 They are actually popular street names for drugs of abuse such as Mephedrone, Cocaine, Heroin and Ecstasy.
-Here we explain some of the street names for drugs that you might hear.
+Understanding these street names is crucial for parents, educators, employers, and healthcare professionals.
+This guide explains the most common street names for drugs you might hear, helping you recognise the terminology and understand the substances behind them.

 Barbiturates